Is it a retinol burn or a retinoid reaction?

 Mix your retinol with your moisturiser to buffer the concentration.

-As Environ is my brand of choice, If you require the super boosting effects of retinol, then I recommend mixing Environ’s Focus Care Youth+ Retinol #1 Serum with Focus Care Moisture+ HA Intensive to experience improved surface hydration while benefiting from the potency of retinol.
+As Environ is my brand of choice, and if you require the super boosting effects of retinol, then I recommend mixing Environ’s Focus Care Youth+ Retinol #1 Serum with Focus Care Moisture+ Super Moisturiser to keep the skin hydrated while benefiting from the potency of retinol.

 I know, in the last two years, everyone’s jumped on the vitamin A bandwagon.
 And as I’ve already mentioned, vitamin A is a miracle worker.

-But unless you have a specific skin condition in need of extra support, well, you probably don’t need the potency of retinol or tretinoin.
+But unless you have a specific skin condition in need of extra support, well, you probably don’t need the potency of a concentrated retinoid.

-So maybe, it’s time to reconsider your approach to vitamin A. Sure, you can do a Vitamin A Boot Camp and struggle with the consequences or opt for a gentle workout every day that gives the skin a nudge in the right direction.
+Maybe it’s time to reconsider your approach to vitamin A. Sure, you can do a Vitamin A boot camp and struggle with the consequences or opt for a gentle workout every day that gives the skin a nudge in the right direction.

 And now you?